solcana/Tic-Tac-Toe/README.md

 - Site _*almost*_ fully response
   - the issue is I was not able to remove the hover effects on mobile / tablet versions
   - should work more the size adjustment for smaller screens
+- Wireframe displayed as a clickable link rather than an image
+- Couldn't publish my game - github did not allow to click 'save' button to get a link

 #### Future improvements